oRocket/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c #A C program that prints exactly "with proper grammar, but the outcome is a piece of art," followed by a new line.
 6-size.c #A C program that prints the size of various types on the computer it is compiled and run on.
 100-intel #A script that generates the assembly code (intel syntax) of a C code and save it in an output file.
+101-quote.c #A C program that prints exactly £and that piece of art is useful" - Dora Korpar, 2015-10-19", followed by a new line, to the standard error.